When people talk about the hardest languages to learn, Chinese is often the first that comes to mind. But it's not that simple

 The Tuscan expression Maremma maiala! (sometimes also maremma maiala bucaiola!) is a very typical exclamation in Tuscan slang used to express frustration or annoyance.
 It roughly translates to Damn! or Bloody hell! in English.

 Maremma is a coastal region in southern Tuscany, historically known for being a swampy, malaria-ridden, and harsh place to live.
 Maiala means sow or female pig.
-So Maremma maiala! literally means something like Pig Maremma!”
+So Maremma maiala! literally means something like Pig Maremma!

 In the Tuscan dialect, the word gabbare means to deceive, to trick, or to cheat.
 It comes from the Old French verb gab, which originally meant to joke.
-You might hear it in expressions like:
+You might hear it in expressions like: Mi ha gabbato!
+(He tricked me!)
+Or non ti far gabbare. (don’t let yourself be fooled)

 Tuscan differs from standard Italian not only in vocabulary but also in grammar and pronunciation: